 Another open platform is Google's Chromecast.
 It allows for streaming music across multiple products from various manufacturers.
 It's supported by a wide range of products, including name-brand TVs, soundbars and wireless speakers.
 This platform also utilizes a Chromecast Audio dongle that when plugged into speakers can turn them into Wi-Fi-enabled multi-room speakers.

 The benefits to wireless multi-room audio systems make them easily attractive to customers.
-These systems can be installed almost anywhere.
+These systems can be installed almost anywhere and become incorporated into a home theater system.
 Because there are no wires, speakers can be placed or mounted just about anywhere the customer would like.
 The possibilities are almost endless.
 And these systems are modular, so expanding from just a few speakers to many throughout the home — or from just two rooms to every room — is relatively easy.

 As a professional AV installer or integrator, you can provide the expertise to customize, set up, mount and place multi-room audio products in the best way possible to delight your customers, providing them with rich, enveloping sound throughout their home.